patrikx3/redis-ui/README.md

   * Search mode
     * the search keys starts with a string key
     * the search keys includes a string in the key
-* From 320px width, it is supposed to be 100% responsive
+* The app is responsive, it works on a phone/tablet as well
-* There is a key sorting function, which has a penalty, because it sorts with natural compare, which means it is more human display, then just raw characters, but up to 100k the keys is still ok.
+* There is a key sorting function, which has a penalty, because it sorts with natural-compare, which means it is more human display, then just raw characters, but up to 100k the keys is still ok.
-* Maximum keys for this App
-  * This application is usable up to 100k keys - given it pre-loads all keys and related info at once plus sorting - with natural comparing ...
 * For big key set to be usable paging should be a maximum 1000 keys / page, though for 250 is the sweetest spot

 # TODO
 [The to do readme](todo.md)